CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

     prefix: ""
 ```

-*Please note that organization prefix cannot contain a hyphen or a dot in it.
+*Please note that the organization prefix cannot contain a hyphen or a dot in it.

 **SSL and HTTPS (If applicable)**